purplesectools/DeepProbe/README.md

 ## Why DeepProbe?

 Modern attackers live in memory.
 They inject into legitimate processes, patch kernel callbacks, disable logging, and exfiltrate data without touching disk.
-Catching them requires correlating dozens of Volatility outputs simultaneously — something that takes a skilled analyst hours and is easy to get wrong.
+Catching them requires correlating dozens of Volatility outputs simultaneously;s omething that takes a skilled analyst hours and is easy to get wrong.

 DeepProbe automates that correlation.
 It classifies every finding into forensic layers (Process, Kernel, Network, System), links them by PID and parent-child relationships, detects system-wide compromise patterns, and presents the full picture as an interactive attack chain graph.
-When you need a plain-English explanation, local or cloud AI is one click away — with strict evidence-bound constraints so the model never hallucinates file paths or invents attack narratives.
+When you need a plain-English explanation, local or cloud AI is one click away with strict evidence-bound constraints so the model never hallucinates file paths or invents attack narratives.

 ---
 ## 🔍 Example Output